If you want to study psychology online, Australian universities offer excellent degrees and postgraduate courses.

 Rankings method

 The rankings reflect a composite, relative measure of student satisfaction using Australian Government survey data for recent graduates (refer here).
-Scores account for psychology course satisfaction and reported skill development, with a minor weighting for graduate employment.
-Universities and colleges with few or no online postgraduate psychology students were excluded based on uCube enrolment counts.
+Scores account for course satisfaction and reported skill development, with a minor weighting for graduate employment.
+Universities and colleges with few or no online postgraduate students were excluded based on uCube enrolment counts.

 Interpretation

-While league table rankings of universities and colleges are prone to biases, inaccuracies and misinterpretation, the rankings indicate solid support for Bachelor of Psychology (or similar) degrees by recent graduates of those online schools listed.
+While league table rankings of universities and colleges are prone to biases, inaccuracies and misinterpretation, the rankings indicate solid support for Bachelor of Psychology (or similar) degrees by recent graduates of those schools listed.
 Smaller online schools across the fields of Society and Culture, Health, and Natural and Physical Sciences at the time of sampling were omitted from analysis.

 For domestic students in Australia, the cost of a psychology bachelor's degree is $24,000.
 That's the annual tuition fee for a Commonwealth Supported Place (around $8,000 AUD) times three years of study.
 HECS loans from the Australian Government are available, meaning you don't have to pay tuition fees up front.